PedroTL/PedroTL.github.io/_portfolio/portfolio-2.md

 ## Methodology

-The present work aimed to apply spatial econometrics and Exploratory Spatial Data Analysis (AEDE) given the assumptions presented in Becker's theory (1968).
-The contributions of similar studies visited in the literature review were taken into account, serving as a basis for structuring the model and selecting socioeconomic variables.
+The present work aims to apply spatial econometrics and Exploratory Spatial Data Analysis (AEDE) given the assumptions presented in Becker's theory (1968).
+The contributions of similar studies visited in the literature review were taken into account, being used to structure the model and select socioeconomic variables.

 The methodology aims to discuss the fundamental analyses surrounding the concepts of Spatial Econometrics and Exploratory Analysis of Spatial Data (AEDE).
-The main topics visited were: Spatial Autocorrelation; Neighborhood Matrices; Moran Indicator and Regression Models, namely, Ordinary Least Squares Method (OLS); Spatial Lag Model (SAR) and Spatial Error Model (SEM), along with the process of choosing spatial regression by Anselin.
+The main topics visited were: Spatial Autocorrelation; Neighborhood Matrices; Moran Indicator and Regression Models, namely, the Ordinary Least Squares Method (OLS); Spatial Lag Model (SAR) and Spatial Error Model (SEM), along with the process of choosing spatial regression by Anselin.
 L (2005).

 ## Results